Java syntax: Method references

+Java allows method references using the operator :: (it is not related to the C++ namespace qualifying operator ::).
 It is not necessary to use lambdas when there already is a named method compatible with the interface.
 This method can be passed instead of a lambda using a method reference.
 There are several types of method references:

 The code above which calls runCalculation could be replaced with the following using the method references: